femakin/CodePullAI/README.md

 4. Complete the OAuth flow
 5. Verify user appears in DynamoDB

-### Test Webhook
+### Test Lambda Webhook

+1. **Test with Real PR**:
-1. Create a test repository
+   - Create a test repository
-2. Install your GitHub App on the repository
+   - Install your GitHub App on the repository
-3. Create a pull request with some code changes
+   - Create a pull request with some code changes
-4. Check the application logs for webhook processing
+   - Check Lambda CloudWatch logs for processing
-5. Verify AI comments appear on the PR
+   - Verify AI comments appear on the PR

 ### Test AI Review